Alesha-24/Final-Project/README.md

 Therefore this software, called Metanoia, is designed to give people the information they want at their finger tips.

-There are two ways to use this software; the NYT_news file allows you to search the New York Times (NYT) specfically for information you are interested in, while the all_news file allows you to search a combindation of websites for information and then send this information to you directly in an email.
+There are two ways to use this software; the "NYT_news" file allows you to search the New York Times (NYT) specfically for information you are interested in, while the "all_news" file allows you to search a combination of websites for information and then send this information to you directly in an email.

 The set-up for both uses is the same, but the rest of the README.md file will be distinguish the information inputs and outpbuts by these two functionalities.